learn-anything/learn-anything/edgedb/cli/readme.md

 # CLI

 Purpose of CLI is to quickly iterate on EdgeDB contents.
-Easily call edge-js query builder functions from [crud](../crud) folder and run them on local/production database.
+Easily call [edgedb-js](https://github.com/edgedb/edgedb-js) query builder functions from [crud](../crud) folder and run them on local/production database.

 ## Setup